bethsmith0623/SEI-CC_4/work/w07/d3/01-python-intro/python-intro.md

 Python is very object-oriented.

-Every piece of data in Python is a an object that's an instance of a _class_.
+Every piece of data in Python is an object that's an instance of a _class_.

 #### Checking the Data Type (class) of an Object